The Definitive Metal VS Shingle Comparison Guide You’ve Been Looking For!

-When it comes to roof material, there are two clear choices: a metal roof, or asphalt shingles.
-These two roof options are quite distinct, and it will ultimately come down to your home’s needs and the constraints of your budget as well as personal preference.
+When it comes to roof material, there are two clear choices: metal or asphalt shingles.
+These two roof options are quite distinct.
+It will ultimately come down to your home’s individual needs and the constraints of your budget, as well as personal preference.

-Read on to find out more about the costs of a metal roof vs the cost of shingles.
+Read on to find out more about the costs of metal vs the cost of asphalt shingle roof systems.

 1. Installation Costs

-On average, a metal roof can cost a homeowner anywhere from $8,000 for
+On average, a metal roofing system can cost a homeowner anywhere from $8,000 for

 2. Electricity Savings

-One of the main reasons homeowners replace their roofs is because they notice their roofs may be letting hot or cool air out, increasing their electric bill.
+One of the main reasons homeowners replace their roofs is because they notice their home’s outdated roofing system lacks efficiency leading to expensive & wasteful electric bills.
 Most metal roofing is made with reflective pigmenting, which can increase their energy efficiency and decrease your bill by 40%.

-Where the cost of a metal roof truly comes through is in the longevity of this roof over shingles.
-For one, repairs will be much less often as metal roofs are less susceptible to breaks and cracks over time.
+Where the cost of a metal roof truly comes through is in the longevity of this roof system over shingles.
+For one, repairs will be much less often as metal is less susceptible to breaks and cracks over time.

-On top of less need for repairs, metal roofs also have a longer lifespan than shingles.
-Shingle roofs will usually last only about 20-25 years, while metal roofs can last between 40-60 years.
+On top of less need for repairs, metal systems also have a longer lifespan than shingles.
+Asphalt shingle systems will usually last only about 20-25 years, while metal systems can last between 40-60 years.
 This means you will have to replace your roof much less often, which will help your wallet in the long run!